bmichele/getCleanDataProject/README.md

 ## ./run_analysis.R

-Actual analysis
+Script containing the analysis.
+For a detailed explanation of the steps taken in the script, see the code book *CodeBook.md*.

+## ./CodeBook.md

+Contains detailed informations about the analysis implemented in the script *run_analysis.R*

 ## ./data_final.csv

-Dataset created by the analysis, reporting average values of the features for each activity and each subject.
+Dataset created by *run_analysis.R*, reporting average values of the features for each activity and each subject.